rlucente-se-jboss/integration-demo/README.md

     log:display

 to see log messages of the orders being processed.
-Each order had a geographic region assigned via the REST interface to the guided decision table on the KIE server.
+Each order has a geographic region assigned via the REST interface to the guided decision table on the KIE server.
+The orders are also archived at `work/eip/archives` and they are sorted by geographic region at `work/eip/output`.

-### Hawtio Console
+### Hawtio Console You can also browse to http://localhost:8181/hawtio
-You can also browse to http://localhost:8181/hawtio and then select `Camel` on the left hand side to see the live metrics for the route as the messages were processed.
+and then select `Camel` on the left hand side to see the live metrics for the route as the messages were processed.

 ## Shutdown and Clean Up
 Simply `CTRL-C` in the window where you started RHDM.
 For Fuse,